Oregon Month-to-Month Lease Agreement

 Oregon lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice within the first year of tenancy.

-Within that first year, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Within that first year, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.
 After that, the landlord can only terminate for good cause, with different levels of advance notice required depending on the specifics of tenant misconduct.
 The tenant can still terminate with 30 days of notice for most reasons.

 Oregon requires written notice to end a month-to-month lease.